-Wikipedia has published a discography of the voluminous Éthiopiques catalogue.
+You can access a discography of the voluminous Éthiopiques catalogue by clicking here.

 Finally, the great Marco Werman interviewed series producer Francis Falceto recently, including a classic track from one of the biggest stars, the aforementioned Mulatu Atstake: a must-hear history of the series and of modern Ethiopian history.

 Los Angeles, Washington, D.C., and London have large Ethiopian communities, and here in LA you can buy classic music on the many Fairfax Avenue restaurants and shops.
-And, fortunately, you can get the series of 28 cd’s on Amazon.com.
 The series that Francis Falceto most certainly saved from extinction.
 And spawned modern offshoots as well, bands like Dub Colossus, Debo Band, Bole 2 Harlem, and Invisible System.
 It also paved the way for bigger stars to become popular in Europe and America, such as Aster Aweke and Ejigayehu Shibabaw, better (and more easily) known as Gigi.